-- i) On February 20, 2020 the Company announced that, subject to regulatory approval, the Company intends to complete a non-brokered private placement (the "Offering") for aggregate gross proceeds of up to \$132,500.
+- i) On February 20, 2020 the Company announced that it intended to complete a non-brokered private placement (the "Offering") for aggregate gross proceeds of up to \$132,500.
 The Offering will be comprised of up to 2,500,000 Flow-Through Units ("FT Units") at a price of \$0.020 per FT Unit and 5,500,000 Non Flow-Through Units ("NFT Units") at a price of \$0.015 per Unit.
 Each FT Unit will consist of one flow-through common share and one full common share purchase warrant (a "Warrant"), with each Warrant being exercisable at \$0.05 for two years.
 Each NFT Unit will consist of one non flow-through common share and one full common share purchase warrant (a "Warrant"), with each Warrant being exercisable at \$0.05 for two years.
-The Offering is subject to TSXV final acceptance. - ii) Since January 31, 2020, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+The Offering was fully subscribed and closed on May 8, 2020. - ii) Since January 2020, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
 Global equity markets have experienced significant volatility and weakness.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and impact on the financial results and condition of the Company and its operations in future periods.